Justin Bobby Girlfriend Rumors Swirl As Model Lindsey Pelas Makes A Cameo On ‘The Hills’

 Justin Bobby Brescia is shaking things up this week on The Hills: New Beginnings.
-The enigma known as Audrina Patridge’s on-again-off-again boyfriend shows up at a party with a super hot date just one week after he and Audrina mutually decided they can’t even be friends.
+The enigma known as Audrina Patridge’s on-again-off-again boyfriend shows up at a party with a super-hot date just one week after he and Audrina mutually decided they can’t even be friends.

-On this week’s episode of The Hills, Justin Bobby will be seen debuting a relationship with influencer and model Lindsey Pelas, as previously shared by The Inquisitr.
-In a new promo, which you can see below, both Audrina and Justin’s pal Stephanie Pratt looked shocked by his knockout date.
+On this week’s episode of The Hills, Justin Bobby will be seen debuting a relationship with influencer and model, Lindsey Pelas, as previously shared by The Inquisitr.
+In a new promo, which you can see below, both Audrina and Justin’s pal, Stephanie Pratt, looked shocked by his knockout date.

 The new promo featuring Pelas had fans of the model asking what she is doing on the MTV reality show and if she is dating Justin Bobby.